WillianAlbeche/MyXylophone/README.md

 # MyXylophone
-This project pretend create a simple Xylophone using UKkit, swift and AVFoundation
+This project pretend create a simple Xylophone using UKit, Swift and AVFoundation